NREL/Value_of_Information_App/paper/paper.md

 The Geothermal VOI App reveals which data types best distinguish between a geothermal resource (positive) and an absence of a geothermal resource (negative).
-This can represent various types of geothermal resources; the App was originally designed for and provides examples hidden geothermal resources.
-Hidden geothermal resources that do not show any evidence of existence on the surface, thus geophysical and geological observations are used to make estimates of subsurface conditions.
+This can represent various types of geothermal resources; the App was originally designed for and provides examples for hidden geothermal resources.
+Hidden geothermal resources are resources that do not show any evidence of existence on the surface, thus geophysical and geological observations are used to make estimates of subsurface conditions.
 The VOI App, however, also includes economics for both heating and cooling and power production projects from [@beckers_geophires_2019],